Selected Observatory Networks

 2. Prioritize studies in unfragmented, priority landscapes

 Another emphasis of ATO's observatory framework and model is long-term, sustained study of functional turtle populations in diverse and representative landscapes.

 Where possible, we establish site replicates within target landscapes.

 4. Utilize standardized or complementary protocols and track effort.

-The model hinges upon collaborative partnerships, coordinated effort, and centralized analysis.
+Our sampling design hinges upon collaborative partnerships, coordinated effort, and centralized analysis.

 5. Conduct iterative, individual-based, spatially-explicit analyses

 Currently, the Observatory Network encompasses more than forty sites in eastern North America in Maine, New Hampshire, Massachusetts, Arizona, Baja California Florida, Yucatán, Campeche, and Quintana Roo.
 Learn more about the individual Observatory sites and networks by following the links in the page-top navigation menu.